TheFirstMormon/LinuxDotfiles/README.md

 this what I use for my system so I mean...

 side note: Here is what I reccomend personally for anyone else who is minimally minded like me (sort of)
-1. NO PICOM or xcompmgr (unless your on intel or AMD GPU), I am on a NVIDIA card and picom makes games screen tears. and I am lazy to make a config to make it where it quits when I play games.
+1. I don't encourage PICOM or xcompmgr (unless your on intel or AMD GPU), I am on a NVIDIA card and picom makes games screen tears. and I am lazy to make a config to make it where it quits when I play games.
+(You could just killall picom playing games also.
+I do that now.)
 2. Rofi - I recomend rofi and the theme I just find nord themes I can find here on gitub.
 3. GTK Theme: I just stick to materia-dark and ePapirusDark for icons for my theming.
 Or Nord themes here on github.